open-quantum-safe/liboqs/GOVERNANCE.md

 Any Contributor can become a Committer by contributing sufficient code and displaying deep subject matter knowledge in discussions such that a majority of Committers vote for this change of role.
 A Maintainer can veto such a vote.
 Such a veto can be overruled by a 2/3 majority of Committers.

-As such a voting decision may be considered subjective, Contributors striving to become Committers are encouraged to ask for advice by Committers as to what they can do to obtain this role.
+As such a voting decision may be considered subjective, Contributors striving to become Committers are encouraged to ask for advice from Committers/Maintainers as to what they can do to obtain this role.
 Baseline requirements for contributions are documented in [CONTRIBUTING.md](CONTRIBUTING.md).
 Any Contributor can create a discussion item to request a vote to become Committer.

 Any Committer can become a Maintainer by majority vote of voting Committers.
 A current Maintainer can veto such a vote.
 Such a veto can be overruled by a 2/3 majority of all Committers.